polatengin/utah/docs/02-language-features/arrays.md

 }
 ```

-Arrays and strings form the foundation of data manipulation in Utah, providing type-safe operations with familiar syntax and powerful built-in functions.
+Arrays provide the foundation for data collection and manipulation in Utah, offering type-safe operations with familiar syntax and powerful built-in functions.